MathewRo/cpp-cheat/c/basic_type.md

 ## Derived types

-Types which are not based, bur defined by users: arrays, structs and unions.
+Types which are not basic, but defined by users: arrays, structs and unions.